MaterializeInc/materialize/doc/user/content/overview/arangements.md

 Mz_arrangements_sharing tells you how many times arrangements are being reused; only useful for posthoc analysis, doesn’t identify opportunities for sharing.

 ## Recommendations

+Humans can CREATE INDEX/DROP INDEX: Look at joins blog post for examples -- if it’s pre-built, it’s faster.
+Table may only have a few columns you care about -- each of the indexes will increase memory consumption but reusing them costs basically nothing.
+Don’t build an index that you’ll only use once -- creating a key.

 If Mz can figure out your primary key, it will use that as the index; if you select *, Mz will use all columns.
 Setting up keys is helpful in reducing memory.